tabcat/spec/IPFS_LOG_ENTRY.md

 [IPFS-Log](https://github.com/orbitdb/ipfs-log) is a core part of [OrbitDB](https://orbitdb.org), it is used by the database as an operation log from which state is reduced.
 This log is built from entries added to the log.
 Entries are immutable and reference previous entries by [content-address](https://docs.ipfs.io/concepts/content-addressing) also called CID; creating causal and traversable links.

-Besides references to previous entries, entries include other information:
+Beside references to previous entries, entries include other information:

  - version
  - database tag